nicholasdille/dille.name/_posts/2022/2022-11-27-using-private-container-registries-with-renovate.md

 - GitHub Action secret
 - Similar approaches exist for other services/products/tools

-The environmet variable can be access from the configuration using `process.env.VARIABLE_NAME`:
+The tricky part is accessing the secret from the configuration file.
+The `renovate.json` does not support reading secrets from the environment.

+If you are using [`config.js`](https://docs.renovatebot.com/getting-started/running/#using-configjs) to configure Renovate, you can use the following code to the an [environment variable using `process.env.VARIABLE_NAME`](https://docs.renovatebot.com/getting-started/private-packages/#package-manager-credentials-for-artifact-updating):

 ```json
 {